Crawl out of your cave and you can watch your shadow

 I Like Fun is the twentieth studio album by They Might Be Giants, released in 2018 by Idlewild Recordings.
-Noted for being Darker and Edgier than much of their recent work, it was nearly named My Murdered Remains after a line from the song "Mrs. Bluebeard" (they saved the name for a Dial-A-Song compilation released later that year).
+Noted for being Darker and Edgier than much of their recent work, it was nearly named My Murdered Remains after a line from the song "Mrs. Bluebeard", but they saved the name for a follow-up companion album released later that year.

 - "Let's Get This Over With" (3:07)

 - "I Left My Body" (2:36)

 - "All Time What" (2:29)